-Welcome to the Opie Archive!
+Welcome to the online Opie Archive!

 Iona and Peter Opie were folklorists who pioneered the study of childhood culture, past and present, in Britain.
 They were well known for their many classic books, including the Oxford Dictionary of Nursery Rhymes (1951), The Lore and Language of Schoolchildren (1959), Children's Games in Street and Playground (1969), The Classic Fairy Tales (1974), and The People in the Playground (Iona Opie, 1994).
+There's more information about the Opies' lives and legacies here..

 The Opies not only uncovered a mass of historical information on these topics.
-Beginning in the 1950s, they broke new ground by undertaking a national survey of schoolchildren aged 8–14 years.
+Beginning in the 1950s, they broke new ground by undertaking a national survey of schoolchildren aged 6–14 years.
 The children described the many kinds of games they played, as well as rhymes, chants and songs, word play, sayings and jokes, game terminology, and beliefs and customs.
 Their papers and recordings, together with Opies' own research notes, correspondence and publication materials, are now deposited in a number of different institutions.

 The present site (launched in November 2019) marks the beginning of this undertaking.
 It focuses on the Opies' early surveys and children’s written responses found in the Opie collection at the Bodleian Libraries, University of Oxford.
 These papers have been digitised and their content is being catalogued in detail by a team of researchers at the University of Sheffield and presented on the Opie Archive website.
 The website enables these materials to be searched in different ways.
 These include game, rhyme, word, custom or belief, the collecting method and type of contribution, the spaces and seasons of play, the subject of a rhyme or saying, and the details of place, school, date, and persons who collected and played the games.
 More details of what's available can be found in our user guide.